gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 canonicalLink: "https://416serg.me/building-a-custom-accessible-image-lightbox-in-gatsbyjs"
 ---

-In this tutorial we're going to cover the steps to creating a simple, custom, accessible image lightbox inside a [GatsbyJS](/) application.
+In this tutorial you're going to cover the steps to creating a simple, custom, accessible image lightbox inside a [GatsbyJS](/) application.
 You can check out the finished example is on [Github](https://github.com/416serg/GatsbyLightbox) ([Demo](https://gatsbylightboxv2.416serg.me/)) or continue reading to dive right into the magic.

 ## Getting started